 This California bucket list is for fellow dog lovers who want to explore the best of California with their furry companion.
 You’ll find unforgettable activities broken down by region—each one approved by Ruby or is on our bucket list as well.
 We’ve also included the best times of year to visit each area so you can make the most of every adventure.

-Coastal California (San Francisco, Big Sur, San Diego): Great year-round, with spring and fall offering mild temps and fewer tourists.
+ToggleCoastal California (San Francisco, Big Sur, San Diego): Great year-round, with spring and fall offering mild temps and fewer tourists.
+Beware that summer months do not translate to summer weather along the CA coast.
+San Francisco is usually a cool 60 degrees with fog in June and July.

 Northern California (Lake Tahoe, Yosemite, Napa, Humboldt): Winter brings snow play in the mountains; spring and summer are ideal for lakes, wildflowers, and redwood hikes.